 A major focus of the CG method is keeping as much moisture in the hair as possible so the cuticle lies flat without having to brush/straighten it flat.
 As with shampoo, make sure that your conditioner is silicone-free and sulphate free.
 It may feel odd at first – but try not to over-rinse your conditioner.
 Just think of it almost as a “leave-in” conditioner and your curls will feel so much healthier and moisture-filled.
 Start by untangling bottom sections of your hair and then gradually move upwards.
 Let the conditioner sit in your hair for five minutes or so for extra moisture.
 You also may want to part your hair at this point with a comb.
 It’s recommended that you part your hair to the side to prevent “triangle-shaped” hair.
 Do the final rinse of your hair with cool or cold water to seal the hair’s cuticle and lock in moisture, this will decrease frizz and add shine

 We can’t stress enough how much silicone damages your hair!
-Our Olaplex and Moroccanoil treatments in the salon are amazing and work wonders for hair of all types, especially curlies.
+Our Olaplex treatments in the salon are amazing and work wonders for hair of all types, especially curlies.
 Guide depending on your own curly hair type:

 - Wavy Hair– Rinse your hair for just a few seconds, if a little bit of conditioner is left on the hair that’s ok